 How many other trees share the same canopy polygon.
 0 = alone in its crown; ≥1 = co-dominant cluster.

 UTM Zone 10N or State Plane.
-Sub-foot horizontal precision — you can navigate to every stem.
+Stand-level location precision — sufficient to navigate to every stem on the cruise tablet.

 Every flagged anomaly and resolution is documented in the QC log delivered with the report.
 No stems dropped without explanation.